mepfeifer/ExpenseTracker/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.1.

-## Development server

-To start a local development server, run:

-## Start ExpenseTracker on local environment
+## Start ExpenseTracker on local development server

 Step 1: Clone the application